manoharan-lab/holopy/docs/source/index.rst

 :Date: |today|

-The :mod:`holopy` provides tools for working with digital holograms and light scattering.
-It provides a user friendly package to a lot of optical physics and a number of tools for working with experimental data.
+The :mod:`holopy` provides tools for working with digital holograms and light scattering data.
+It provides user friendly access to a lot of optical physics and a number of tools for working with experimental data.
 It allows you to reconstruct a 3D volume from a hologram (the digital equivalent of shining light through a holographic film),